Quinn Hughes: Professional

+Vancouver Canucks (2018–2025)

 Rookie season and Calder nomination

 Hughes attended the Canucks training and preseason camp before the 2019–20 season.
 After the signing of Brock Boeser, Hughes was tested on the first unit of the powerplay alongside Boeser and J. T. Miller.
 After going scoreless to begin the season, Hughes recorded his first career NHL goal in their home opening game against the Los Angeles Kings while the Canucks were on a power play.
 He became the youngest Canuck defenseman since J. J. Daigneault to score a goal for the team.
 A month later, Hughes bruised his left knee in a game against the Anaheim Ducks on November 1, 2019.
 He returned to the lineup after missing one game, where he scored the game-tying goal in an eventual 2–1 overtime loss to the St. Louis Blues.
 As a result, he became the fourth under-twenty Canuck in franchise history to record 14 or more points by their 20th game.
 During a game on November 21, Hughes recorded three power-play assists in the 6–3 win.
 This achievement made him the first rookie defenseman in NHL history to record three power-play assists in multiple games in a season.
 By November 27, he became the first Canucks rookie defenseman to register three three-point games.
 It also made him one of the first rookies of the 2019–20 season to reach 20 points.
 Due to his successful start to the season, Hughes was listed as a "Last Man standing" option at the 2020 NHL All-Star Game, allowing fans to vote him into the competition.
 On January 11, in a 6–3 win over the Buffalo Sabres, Hughes became the sixth fastest defensemen in NHL history to reach 30 assists in 49 games or less.
 That same day, he was voted into the NHL All-Star Game along with Mitch Marner, David Perron, and T. J. Oshie.
 As a result, the Vancouver Canucks became the first team in the Expansion Era to have a rookie play in the All-Star Game in three consecutive seasons.
 At the NHL All-Star Skills Competition, Hughes partook in the Fastest Skater contest, finishing with a time of 14.263.
-The next day, Hughes became the second rookie defenseman to score a goal in the NHL All-Star Game, during which Pacific Division coach Wayne Gretzky stated "That young lad's a defenseman?
-That's better hands than I had."
+The next day, Hughes became the second rookie defenseman to score a goal in the NHL All-Star Game.